gbirke/pin-this-day/README.md

 ```

 ## TODO
+- Make year numbers a column that sticks, using [jQuery Sticky Kit](http://leafo.net/sticky-kit/).
 - Pagination instead of cutoff after 100 bookmarks
 - Tag cloud for each day, to see what was interesting on that day.
 - Delete, edit and "mark as unread" buttons - Can be implemented separately.
 Delete and unread buttons are easy, edit needs a form functionality that reproduces the one form pinboard.in.